 How to Solve the High RTO Rates in eCommerce

 If there’s one overtly saturated and exceedingly competitive industry of the 21st century (so far), it’s got to be online retail.
-With nearly 24 million eCommerce stores already up and running across the globe and more popping up every hour, consumers are undoubtedly spoilt for choice, and business owners, forced to put their best foot forward.
-Moreover, as the internet makes its way to even the remotest parts of the globe, demand is at an all time high, generating a tremendous amount of opportunity for the growth for online businesses and sellers.As shoppers pick and choose from a seemingly endless array of online stores and catalogs, eCommerce owners are exposed to newer challenges every passing day.
+With nearly 24 million eCommerce stores already up and running across the globe and more popping up every hour, consumers are undoubtedly spoilt for choice, and business owners, are forced to put their best foot forward.
+Moreover, as the internet makes its way to even the remotest parts of the globe, demand is at an all-time high, generating a tremendous amount of opportunity for growth for online businesses and sellers.As shoppers pick and choose from a seemingly endless array of online stores and catalogs, eCommerce owners are exposed to newer challenges every passing day.
 Among others that we hear or read about quite frequently, one such rather understated challenge is that of increasing RTO or Return To Origin rates that lead to excessive logistics expenditure causing a dent in your revenue and profits.

 What is RTO And Why Should It Worry You?